Valiantys Software is now Elements, a Valiantys company

 - Item – defines the product item which is ordered.

 - Regular Price – price for one unit.

 - Order Qty – the number of ordered items for the store.

 The original file contains only raw data, though the sales manager needs to do some calculations with the Elements Spreadsheet app.
-First, he applies the currency format to the pricing column and then inserts a new column for calculating the wholesale price for supplies with over 50 units ordered.
+First, he inserts a new column for calculating the wholesale price for supplies with over 50 units ordered, and then he applies the currency format to the pricing column.
 The manager can quickly copy the formula to the rest of cells by dragging it down.

 Afterwards, the manager adds the Subtotal column and applies the formula with the IF condition for calculating subtotal for ordered items depending on their regular or discount price, as follows: